Yes, It’s True: A Toaster Oven Will Change Your Life

-Last night's dinner — a plate of crispy chicken Parmesan cutlets with a side of garlic bread — was the stuff comfort food dreams are made of.
-It was perfectly calibrated to soothe the rough edges of a long, rainy day; a single-gal supper that could go toe-to-toe with takeout from the most satisfyingly homespun neighborhood Italian restaurant — all mine and all made from scratch.
+Last night’s dinner — a plate of crispy chicken Parmesan cutlets with a side of garlic bread — was the stuff comfort food dreams are made of.
+It was perfectly calibrated to soothe the rough edges of a long, rainy day; a single-gal supper that could go toe to toe with takeout from the most satisfyingly homespun neighborhood Italian restaurant.
+It was all mine and all made from scratch.

 And I cooked every single speck of my dinner within 30 minutes using my Breville toaster oven.

-My Breville, one of the new breeds of countertop toaster ovens, has made my life infinitely better — so much so that I can't imagine how a single-use vertical slice toaster will ever find its way onto my countertop again.
+My Breville countertop toaster oven has made my life infinitely better — so much so that I can’t imagine how a single-use vertical slice toaster will ever find its way onto my countertop again.
 An even bolder statement?
-I can't imagine how a microwave will ever find its way into my house again.
+I can’t imagine how a microwave will ever find its way into my house again.

 Sure, these countertop ovens make quick work of the obvious — putting a crunchy, browned sheen on bread, bagels, waffles, and English muffins (the muffins alone are a reason to upgrade, given that their toasting process took an interminable 10 minutes and two full toasting cycles on my lame collegiate-era model).

-But the new toaster ovens' real genius lies in their multi-functionality.
+But the toaster ovens’ real genius lies in their multi-functionality.
 With a footprint deep and wide enough to fit a nine-inch round or square baking pan, they can broil steaks, defrost and cook frozen pizzas, sizzle nachos, and bake entire cakes and pies.
 Some of the more deluxe models even offer double racks and convection properties for more crispy oven fries than you could possibly eat in one sitting.

 In short, these scaled-down ovens are the biggest helpmate a cook could ask for — even for a professional recipe developer like myself.
 Here’s why: